Ryder Cup 2016: Westwood, Kaymer and Pieters get Europe wildcard picks

 Germany's Kaymer played a starring role in 2012 at Medinah -- holing the winning putt to cap off an improbable comeback victory.

-The two-time major winner, made his debut in the competition in 2010 and is already relishing another opportunity to lead Europe to glory.
+The two-time major winner made his debut in the competition in 2010 and is already relishing another opportunity to lead Europe to glory.

 "The first time I played the Ryder Cup, it was very overwhelming," Kaymer told reporters.
 "2012 was a very special one for me because I really got to know the feeling of what the Ryder Cup means.